eloylp/p2p-handshake/README.md

 Hello 👋 If you are interested in how this project was conceived, take a look to the [ADR document](ADR.md).

 # p2p-handshake 🤝
 A CLI tool for making handshakes to p2p nodes.
-Currently, supporting the Bitcoin network.
+Currently, supporting the [Bitcoin network handshake](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch08.asciidoc#network_handshake).

 Full example usage and output: